nichoth/components/README.md

 ```

 ### css
 We look for a css variable `--hamburger-color`, or by default use a black color.
+Define `--hamburger-color` to use a different color for the hamburger menu icon.

 ```css
 /* in your css file */